iamwrm/VP141/README.md

 # VP141
 VP141 lab reports in summer 2017.
 ---
-You can reference all the tex and pdf **if the author survive the semester.**
+You can reference all the tex and pdf **if the author survives the semester.**